Insight

 This supports informed decision-making and greater transparency for patients managing their own care.

-3. Provider Access API
+3. Enabling Value-Based Care with the Provider Access API

 To support value-based care and timely treatment decisions, payers must share clinical and administrative data with in-network providers via a new Provider Access API.
 This includes: